ywamsendai/ywamsendai-docs/docs/lifeinjapan/money.md

 - Initial fees for moving into an apartment (this can cost anywhere from an extra 2 to 4 months worth of rent)
 - Furniture & appliances (and any devices such as a Japan-compatible mobile phone if you don't already have one)

 These costs will vary depending on the cost of your rent and how much they require as a deposit.
-Some locations will have shared accommodation, meaning your set up costs would not be much.
-Again, please discuss this with your receiving location/ministry.
+You may also have the option to have shared accommodation, meaning your set up costs would not be much.
+Again, please discuss this with us before your arrival.

 As a general guide, we recommend that you have *at least* two months worth of support in the bank when you arrive in Japan.